numbertheory/ai-curses/README.md

 - **timeout**: The time, in seconds, the program will wait for a response from the API.
 Default: 95 seconds
 - **super**: The system prompt that is always the first message in the list of messages sent to the API.
 Use this to set up a more precise use case, that will be an assumption that the AI will use for all your other messages.
 Default: "You are a helpful assistant."
 - **output**: Set a directory on your local system to save the output.
 Default: Not set, no output file is generated.

+## Exiting the program

+To exit the program just type `exit` or `quit` into the chat and hit enter.
+That text will not be processed by the API, it will simply exit the program.